Feature: #108868 - Introduce Fluid f:render.text ViewHelper

 Migration

-Extensions that previously accessed the field value directly via
+Extensions that previously accessed field values directly via

 {record.